MojithaR/Blue-Team-Ops/12 SOAR Analyst-Google Chronical.md

 ---

-## Conclusion 🎉
+## Final note 🎉

-This cheat sheet provides you with the core concepts of **Siemplify** and incident handling methodologies that you will use regularly in your SOC Analyst role.
-Keep this as a reference for quick tips and reminders, and make sure to continue practicing your skills as you encounter real-life scenarios! 🌟
+This cheat sheet is really good, and this provides  core concepts of **Siemplify** and incident handling methodologies that I will or can use regularly in your SOC Analyst role.
+Become Like water My friend : ) | I am batman.
 ![SOC Analyst GIF](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExdG40aWs0MWdpdHQ3eGFmMWU0ODlhcmI0ZnA3bG5wa3ozcXJpcmp1diZlcD12MV9naWZzX3NlYXJjaCZjdD1n/cq6mWh9z1KvMA4qRvB/giphy.gif)

 > **Something I remember today morning while im bathing**: What is i create some case folders- most common and reported case folders for a specific client, and make inside contents before then i can save time and become faster 🚀